-Nairobi is a bustling city, and getting around can be a challenge due to the limited information available on the existing public transport system.
-There is some public transport in operation in the city, but due to insufficient infrastructure and a general disregard for traffic rules, the situation can get chaotic.
+Nairobi is a bustling city, and getting around can be a challenge due to insufficient infrastructure and a general disregard for traffic rules.

 Modes of public transport in Nairobi include matatus (shared minibus taxis), buses and trains.
 In general, expats don't use public transport in Nairobi because of poor safety records.

-Driving in Nairobi can be dangerous too, and some expats prefer to hire a local driver who knows the area well and can negotiate the sometimes reckless driving habits of others in the city.
+Driving in Nairobi can be dangerous too, and some expats prefer to hire a local driver who knows the area well and can negotiate the sometimes dangerous roads in the city.
 Another possible solution is to use a ride-hailing app or local cab company.

 Public transport in Nairobi